 The UK and Ireland's coffee cups have seen dramatic changes in recent years.
-The shift from instant coffee and ground coffee to the use of coffee pods/sachets has been massive.
+The shift from instant coffee and ground coffee to the use of coffee pods/sachets has been massive thanks to the simplicity of coffee pod machines.

 One of the most obvious reasons is time.
 If you can grab the same quality coffee cup from your kitchen counter as you can at your local coffee shop it can be a huge convenience.